melalawi/PS2SMBServer/README.md

 I spent a few days ironing out these grievances.

 ## Description
-* One-click setup of an SMBv1 server
+* One-click setup of an SMBv1 server.
 * Double-click unzipping and copy-pasting of 7z-compressed ROMs from an arbitrary directory to the PS2 SMB directory.
-  * You can set up a network drive and VPN on my home machine containing all of my compressed ROMs
+  * I was able to set up a network drive and VPN on my home machine containing all of my compressed ROMs, loading them from any location.
-* Art asset delivery
+* Art asset delivery.
 * UI based ROM management.

 ## Notes